rafacazu/react-template/README.md

-Template to start a React application;

-This application displays a list based on an API.
+This application is an application in React and Redux, that displays a list based on an API.
 The use can add, edit or remove items from the list.

 - Single Page Application; OK
 - Simple API; OK